-1The Macquarie Level 1 and Level 2 regulatory group capital and liquidity ratios are above the regulatory minimum required by APRA, and the Board imposed internal minimum requirement.
+At 31 March 2022, the Macquarie Level 1 and Level 2 regulatory group capital and liquidity ratios are above the regulatory minimum required by APRA, and the Board imposed internal minimum requirement.
+The countercyclical capital buffer requirement for Macquarie Level 2 regulatory group is less than 1 basis point.

-2 The Liquidity Coverage Ratio for the 3 months to 30 September 2021 is calculated from 65 daily LCR observations (31 March 2021 is calculated from 62 daily LCR observations).
+1 The Liquidity Coverage Ratio for the 3 months to 31 March 2022 is calculated from 62 daily LCR observations (31 March 2021 is calculated from 62 daily LCR observations).

-3 APRA imposed a 15% add-on to the Net Cash Outflow component of the LCR calculation, effective from 1 April 2021.
-This Net Cash Outflow add-on is included in the 3 month average LCR to 30 September 2021.
-The pro forma 3 month average LCR to 31 March 2021 including this add-on is 151%.
+2 APRA imposed a 15% add-on to the Net Cash Outflow component of the LCR calculation, effective from 1 April 2021.
+This Net Cash Outflow add-on is included in the 3 month average LCR to 31 March 2022 (pro forma 3 month average LCR to 31 March 2021 including this add-on is 151%).
+In response to a further liquidity reporting incident identified in January 2022 which had the impact of understating total Net Cash Outflows, APRA has re-calibrated the LCR Net Cash Outflow add-on to 25%, effective from 1 May 2022 onwards.
+Note the reporting incident was resolved for the LCR for the 3 months to 31 March 2021, however the LCR for the 3 months to 31 March 2021 adjusting for the reporting incident is 173%.

-4 APRA has imposed a 1% decrease to the Available Stable Funding component of the NSFR calculation, effective from 1 April 2021.
-This adjustment to Available Stable Funding is included in the NSFR at 30 September 2021.
-The pro forma NSFR at 31 March 2021 including this adjustment is 114%.
+3 APRA imposed a 1% decrease to the Available Stable Funding component of the NSFR calculation, effective from 1 April 2021.
+This adjustment to Available Stable Funding is included in the NSFR at 31 March 2022 (pro forma NSFR at 31 March 2021 including this adjustment is 114%).

-5 APRA has imposed a Level 1 operational capital overlay of \$A500m on MBL, effective from 1 April 2021.
+4 APRA imposed a Level 1 operational capital overlay of \$4500m on MBL, effective from 1 April 2021.
 The pro-forma Level 1 Common Equity Tier 1, Tier 1 and Total Capital ratios at 31 March 2021 including this overlay are 10.9%, 12.5% and 16.6% respectively.

-6 Comparative information has been restated to conform to the MBL Basel III Pillar 3 Disclosures Restatements issued on 22 October 2021 where applicable.
+5 Comparative information has been restated to conform to the MBL Basel III Pillar 3 Disclosures Restatements issued on 22 October 2021 where applicable.